onursahil/onursahil/README.md

 I am a Research Engineer on Natural Language Processing who is passionate about Data Science :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

-- 🔭 I’m currently working on **Natural Language Processing & Understanding**
+- :computer: I’m currently working on **Natural Language Processing & Understanding**

 - 🌱 I’m currently learning [Neural Language Correction](https://arxiv.org/abs/1603.09727)